adam-gomez/clustering-project/README.md

-# Predicting Log Error from Zillow's Value Estimate of So-Cal Homes
+# Predicting Log Error from Zillow's Zestimate

 This project is an extension of a previous project.
 View the github of the previous project here: [**Predicting Tax Assessed Home Values**](https://github.com/Estimating-Home-Value/regression-project)